Tadahisa Maruyama

-Tadahisa Maruyama (丸山 忠久, Maruyama Tadahisa) is a Japanese professional shogi player, ranked 9-dan.
+Tadahisa Maruyama (丸山 忠久, Maruyama Tadahisa) is a Japanese professional shogi player ranked 9-dan.
 He is a former Meijin and Kiō title holder.

-Early life
+Early life, amateur shogi and apprenticeship

 Maruyama was born in Kisarazu, Chiba on September 5, 1970.
 He won the 9th Junior High School Student Shogi Meijin Tournament in 1984, and the following year entered the Japan Shogi Association's apprentice school at the rank of 6-kyū as a protegee of shogi professional Yūji Sase.
 He was promoted to the rank of 1-dan in 1986 and achieved professional status and the rank of 4-dan in April 1990.